 In the words of Hal Riney: “The frightening and most difficult thing about being what somebody calls a creative person is that you have absolutely no idea where any of your thoughts come from, really.
 And especially, you don’t have any idea about where they’re gonna come from tomorrow.”

 Creative business is a really hard business!
 I think the best part it’s also the most difficult one: searching for inspiration… in every project, we have to work hard looking for that clever idea, and it’s not easy at all.
-We don’t have a formula or a manual, every brand is unique, special and has their own challenges.
-That is the most exciting (and frightening) part about our job.
+We don’t have a formula or a manual.
+Every brand is unique, special, and has its own challenges.
+That is the most exciting (and frightening) part of our job.

-One of the main reasons for loving my job is that we can connect with many people around the world.
-Our motto is to make new friends instead of just clients, connect with the humans behind the products, knowing their personal histories, help them to develop their amazing ideas and brands, and being able to grow together through the design process.
+One of the main reasons for loving my job is that we can connect with many people worldwide.
+Our motto is to make new friends instead of just clients, connect with the humans behind the products knowing their personal histories, help them develop their amazing ideas and brands, and grow together through the design process.
 And to be honest, being able to work some days in pajamas it’s amazing!

 I would love to express my immense gratitude to all of the creatives who took some time to write their answers.
 You are the reason why these articles (Part I is right here) are so marvelous!

 All in all, the stories just show plenty of reasons for enjoying your creative career.
-Some are just stared from the influence of the relatives or the surroundings and morphed into the dream job, reminding of those positive impacts.
-Others are enjoying the freedom of expression and a network of inspiring innovative people that this industry provides.
+Some just stared from the influence of the relatives or the surroundings and morphed into the dream job, reminding of those positive impacts.
+Others enjoy the freedom of expression and a network of inspiring, innovative people that this industry provides.

 See you next month!